omkarakatta/omkarakatta.github.io/pages/postsbytag.md

 </div>

 <br/>
 This blog is a way for me to record my life as an aspiring academic.
 I hope it will serve to be a creative outlet for me as well as a way in which I can formalize my teaching and research philosophy.
 Perhaps one day, it will be useful for creating a blog that will be open to the public.
-But for now, these posts are solely for my meditation. test
+But for now, these posts are solely for my meditation.
 <br/>
 <!-- Reference: https://raw.githubusercontent.com/jokecamp/jokecamp.com/master/tag.md -->
 <!-- Click on a tag to see corresponding list of blog posts. -->